PecanProject/pecan/DEV-INTRO.md

 ## Requirements and Recommendations

 Docker is the primary software requirement; it handles all of the other software dependencies.
-This has been tested on Ubuntu 18.04 and above, MacOS Catalina, and Windows 10 with Windows Subsystem for Linux 2.
+This has been tested on Ubuntu 18.04 and above, MacOS Sonoma, and Windows 10 with Windows Subsystem for Linux 2.

 - Software (installation instructions below):
-  - Docker version 19
+  - Docker version 26
-  - Docker-compose version 1.26
+  - Docker Compose version 2.27
   - Git (optional until you want to make major changes)
 - Hardware
   - 100 GB storage (minimum 50 GB)